 Emfit Movement Monitor & Emfit QS

-Subsequent to outreach from the Danny Did Foundation and the Epilepsy Foundation of Greater Chicago, the Emfit monitor is in various stages of clinical testing trials at multiple epilepsy centers in the United States.
-This non-invasive detection device monitors for movement activity during sleep and is widely used and marketed in Europe as an Epilepsy Seizure Alarm.
-Emfit also offers the Emfit QS product to track multiple variables during sleep.
+Emfit makes two products that may be of interest to people with epilepsy.
+One is a non-invasive detection device that monitors for movement activity during sleep.
+It is used and marketed in Europe as an Epilepsy Seizure Alarm.
+Emfit also makes a second product called the Emfit QS, which track multiple variables during sleep.
 Learn more about Emfit here.
 For qualified candidates, Danny Did may be able to provide financial assistance.

 The SmartWatch Inspyre™ by Smart Monitor is designed to be used on an Samsung or Apple Watch to detect repetitive shaking motion.
 When the Inspyre detects abnormal motion, it sends a signal to the app running on the user’s device (iPhone or Android phone) to send text and phone call alerts to whomever the SmartWatch Inspyre™ user designates, such as multiple family members and care providers.
 When that occurs, family members receive these alerts which include the date, time, location, and duration of the event.
 SmartWatch Inspyre™ users can also summon help with the push of a button.
 Alerts can be sent to any phone, anywhere, and reports of each event can be accessed for later review with physicians.
 To use the system, you must have or purchase specific hardware (an Apple or Android watch).
 Other costs include payment of a monthly subscription fee.
 Visit the SmartWatch Inspyre website here to learn more.
 For qualified candidates, Danny Did may be able to provide financial assistance.